What is legal separation?

 How many years do we need to be separated?

-In some cases, there may be periods when you do live together during this time of separation, but as long as they do not add up to more than six months, and you have been apart for two years altogether, the separation stands.
+In some cases, there may be periods when you do live together during this time of separation.
+But the separation stands provided it doesn’t add up to more than six months, and you’ve been apart for two years altogether.

 What’s the difference between legal separation and divorce?

-Whilst legal separation and divorce can look quite similar, (especially with a separation agreement in place to organise who gets what) there are definitive differences.
+While legal separation and divorce can look quite similar, (especially with a separation agreement in place to organise who gets what) there are differences.

-Financially, legal separation does not offer as much protection from your spouse.
-Legally, when separated but jointly owning a home, your ex-partner can move back in whenever they like.
-You are also not allowed to change the locks.
+For example, when you’re separated but jointly owning a home, your ex-partner can move back in whenever they like.
+You’re also not allowed to change the locks.
 The only way to change this is through a divorce or an injunction.

-Similarly, with shared accounts, there is a risk, not only of one partner spending more than appropriate (a separation agreement should stop this) but the connection between credit ratings.
-It is also worth considering that if you have no updated will in place, separated spouses still have the right to claim on the other’s estate.
+It’s also worth considering that if you have no updated will in place, your separated spouse still has the right to claim on your estate.

 What is the cost of divorce after years of separation?

-If you have been separated for two years, you can use this as grounds for divorce, if both parties agree.
+If you’ve been separated for two years, you can use this as grounds for divorce, if both parties agree.
 This will make divorce a cheaper and possibly quicker option, as you have shown the courts you are already separated and are both willing to get divorced.

-If your spouse does not consent to the divorce, but you have been separated for five years, the divorce will go through more easily and can be more straightforward.
+If your spouse doesn’t consent to the divorce, but you’ve been separated for five years, the divorce will go through more easily and can be more straightforward.

 What about in Scotland?

 In Scotland, the threshold for separation in order to qualify for divorce is lower – if you both consent to a divorce, you only need to be living separately for a year.
-If one partner does not consent, you need to have been separated for two years.
+If one partner doesn’t consent, you need to have been separated for two years.

-If you are divorcing in Scotland, don’t have any children under the age of 16 and agree about how you will split your finances, you are able to apply for a ‘DIY’ divorce.
+If you’re divorcing in Scotland, don’t have any children under the age of 16 and you agree about how you will split your finances, you can apply for a ‘DIY’ divorce.
 This is done through your local sheriff court or courts and tribunals service.

-If you have young children, or the divorce is more complicated, you will require an ‘ordinary’ divorce, which will go through the courts depending on whether it is contested or not.
-As previously mentioned, when both partners are agreed about the divorce, the process is easier.
+If you have young children, or the divorce is more complicated, you will require an ‘ordinary’ divorce, which will go through the courts depending on whether it’s contested or not.
+When you and your spouse are agreed about the divorce, the process is easier.

 Is legal separation right for me?

-There is no reason that separated spouses can’t decide to get back together.
+There’s no reason why separated spouses can’t decide to get back together.
 It’s also possible to remain separated as long as you wish, with no pressure to get divorced.
 This can be useful if neither of you wishes to get remarried, or perhaps if there are young children involved.

-However, if you do wish to progress to divorce, a legal separation agreement is a great way to make it easier down the line.
+However, if you do wish to get divorced, a legal separation agreement is a great way to make it easier down the line.
 You will have already had the difficult conversations about money, property and other assets, as well as any childcare or housing issues.
 Your legal separation agreement will be considered when you divorce, and any differences or changes will be registered.